bengtmartensson/IrpTransmogrifier/README.md

     list      List protocols and their properites.
       Usage: list [options] List of protocols (default all)
         Options:
+          -a, --all
+            Implies (almost) all of the "list xxx"-options.
+            Default: false
           --check-sorted
             Check if the protocol are alphabetically.
             Default: false
           -c, --classify
             Classify the protocol(s).
-            Default: false
-          --cname
-            List C name of the protocol(s).
             Default: false
           --describe
             Print a possibly longer documentation for the present command.